 21) Calvin Ridley, Jacksonville Jaguars

-The Atlanta Falcons decided to trade Calvin Ridley to the Jacksonville Jaguars after it was clear the Falcons needed to reload for 2023 without having a resolution to his suspension for gambling.
+The Atlanta Falcons decided to trade Calvin Ridley to the Jacksonville Jaguars after it was clear the Falcons needed to reload for 2023.
+On top of that, they didn’t have a clear resolution in the works for his gambling-related suspension.
 That might mean that Trevor Lawrence will end up with a high-level receiver without the Jaguars having to spend a draft pick there.

 Ridley is up there with the best of them when it comes to running routes and beats out other Alabama alums like Jaylen Waddle, Jerry Jeudy, and even DeVonta Smith in that category.
-If he’s maintained his health and athleticism throughout his suspension, Ridley could rocket up the power rankings next year.
+If he’s maintained his health and athleticism throughout his suspension, Ridley could shoot up past Smith and into the top 10.

 22) Jaylen Waddle, Miami Dolphins

-The Dolphins have extraordinary speed on their roster, and they know how to use it.
-Waddle is a better after-catch receiver than Hill, while Hill does a better job deep.
-But what really separates them are Hill’s developed instincts, body control, and technical route running.
-Nevertheless, Waddle does a lot to help teams win and can immediately turn a game.
+The Dolphins have phenomenal speed at their skill positions on offense, and they know how to use it.
+Waddle is a better after-catch receiver than Hill, while Hill does a better job downfield.
+But what really separates the two are Hill’s developed instincts, body control, and technical route running.
+Still, Waddle makes sure that defenses can’t cheat too deep, and he can do a lot to secure wins.

 From an undrafted free agent to the top receiver to hit free agency in 2023, Jakobi Meyers has had quite the journey.
-He’s probably the slowest receiver on the list, but Meyers has incredible hands, a good sense for the ball, and is a great route runner.
-He won’t be able to win everywhere for an offense, but even those without a deep threat, he can carry a team.
+He’s the slowest receiver on the list, but Meyers has fantastic hands, great ball instincts, and advanced route-running skills.
+He won’t be able to win everywhere for an offense, but he can carry a team — even ones without a deep threat to open up space.

 While “reinvention” is an incorrect way to characterize Amari Cooper’s career arc, he has been a different type of receiver at every stop.
 A speedy drop-prone WR with the Raiders turned into an efficient intermediate route runner with good hands in Dallas.